Bira/octopus-carnival/_drafts/stormtroopers.md

 weakness!
 The preferred way to deal with an army of troopers is to get around them and only fight as many as you must.
 If a pitched battle does happen, you need to take out enough of them for their commanders to give up, because they're not going to decide to run away on their own.
+Aiming for the commanders themselves is also an option, though the commanders tend to know this and take measures to protect themselves.

 ## Specials and Elites